guyroutledge/atozcss/_posts/2014-08-15-the-css-at-supports-rule.md

 resource is amazing and an integral part of knowing what will work under what browsing conditions.
-It allows us to decide what features we may need to provide fallbacks for in case the required feature is key to the design or functionality of our sites.
+It allows us to decide what features we may need to provide fallbacks for in case the required feature is key to the design or functionality of the site.

 ## The @supports rule

-`@supports` is a bit like the `@media` rule which we looked at in Episode 13.
+`@supports` is an at-rule, a bit like the `@media` queries which we looked at in Episode 13.

 These at-rules apply styles contained within them, only if a condition is true.